Click here to download as a PDF

 9.1 If a patient is found to be eligible for free care and has already made payments on an account, must the payments be returned?

-9.2 Can a hospital apply a patient’s refund from a patient account that is found to be retrospectively eligible for free care to another account for the same patient or his/her family that is not eligible?
+9.2 Can a hospital apply a patient’s refund from an account that is found to be retrospectively eligible for free care to another account for the same patient or his/her family that is not eligible?

 Yes.
-The hospital must return any payments from the patient for hospital-level services.
-Any payment(s) for non-hospital services, e.g., physician, take home drugs, or home health services, do not have to be returned, since they were not eligible for free care in the first place.
+The hospital must return any payments to the patient for hospital-level services.
+Any payment(s) for non-hospital services, e.g., physician, take home drugs, or home health services, do not have to be returned, since they were not eligible for free care.

 No, as long as the payment which caused the refund can be linked to an account that is covered by OAC 5160-2-07.17.
 However, if a patient has multiple open accounts, some of which are not eligible for free care, and the hospital can document a payment was not specifically intended for an eligible account, the payment can be applied or re-applied to the other, ineligible account(s).